-Health Standards When Your Child Is Ill
+Health Standards When Your Child Is III

-We will continue to follow guidance from the Minnesota Department of Health in regards to Infectious Disease, whether COVID or some other disease.
+We will continue to follow guidance from the Minnesota Department of Health in regards to Infectious Diseases.
 If advised by a Governor's Executive Order or guidance from the Minnesota Department of Health or Minnesota Department of Education we adjust our illness protocols accordingly.